Linda Hargrove (basketball): Career

-Between 1972 to 1989, Hargrove had 316 wins and 112 losses while coaching the women's basketball team at Cowley College.
+Between 1972 and 1989, Hargrove had 316 wins and 112 losses while coaching the women's basketball team at Cowley College.
 For the first fifteen years of her position, Hargrove was also Crowley's volleyball team, where she had 305 wins, 114 losses and 8 ties.
 Other Cowley sports teams that Hargrove coached for during the 1970s were the track and field team for five years and the softball team for two years.
 From 1989 to 1998, Hargrove was the Wichita State Shockers women's basketball coach.
 During these years, Hargrove had 113 wins and 136 losses.

 While working at Wichita State, Hargrove drafted players for the Long Beach StingRays in 1997.
 In 1998, Hargrove became the head coach of the Colorado Xplosion and held the position until the American Basketball League closed that same year.
 From 2000 to 2002, Hargrove was the head coach and general manager of the Portland Fire.
 During her WNBA coaching tenure, Hargrove had 37 wins and 59 losses.
 After the Fire disbanded in 2002, Hargrove joined the Washington Mystics as a scout in 2003.
 The following year, Hargrove was selected as an assistant coach for the Mystics in 2004.

 After working as the Mystics general manager from 2005 to 2008, Hargrove retired from basketball in 2008.
 While working in house renovations, Hargrove returned to basketball in 2017 after becoming an interim head coach for the Wichita State women's basketball team.
 Hargrove remained at Wichita State for two months before she resumed her retirement in 2018.
-Outside of college sports, Hargrove was an assistant coach for the United States women's national basketball team between 1989 to 1992.
+Outside of college sports, Hargrove was an assistant coach for the United States women's national basketball team between 1989 and 1992.
 During this time period, Hargrove was part of the team that won gold at the 1990 FIBA World Championship for Women and bronze at the 1992 Summer Olympics.

 Awards and honors

-In 1987, Hargrove was awarded the WBCA National Coach of the Year Award in the Two-Year College category.
-In 2007, she was inducted into the Kansas Sports Hall of Fame.
+Hargrove was awarded the 1987 WBCA National Coach of the Year Award in the Two-Year College category.
+She was the Women's Basketball Coach of the Year for the Missouri Valley Conference during 1993.
+Hargrove was inducted into the Kansas Sports Hall of Fame in 2007.